CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 ```
 git stash -> stash
 git stash list -> to list all your stashes
-git stash pop -> will get the last stash and apply it to the *current* working director
+git stash pop -> will get the last stash and apply it to the *current* working directory
 ```

+stash stores stashed as a

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8